etendosoftware/docs/docs/products/etendo-classic/user-guide/warehouse-management/transactions.md

 It is important to remark that this feature takes into account the "costing algorithm" used to calculate costs, therefore it behaves differently depending on:

-- **If the costing algorithm used is "Average"**, the cost of a transaction changes and as a consequence of that the cost of the product involved changes.
+- If the costing algorithm used is "Average", the cost of a transaction changes and as a consequence of that the cost of the product involved changes.
-  In that case, **a cost adjustment transaction is created in this window** to reflect that change, cost adjustment transaction that can be posted to the ledger so the inventory value of the product is the same as its accounting value.
+  In that case, a cost adjustment transaction is created in this window to reflect that change, cost adjustment transaction that can be posted to the ledger so the inventory value of the product is the same as its accounting value.
-- However, **if the costing algorithm used is "Standard"**, the cost of a transaction cannot change and be adjusted, same way the "Standard" cost of the product involved remains the same.
+- However, if the costing algorithm used is "Standard", the cost of a transaction cannot change and be adjusted, same way the "Standard" cost of the product involved remains the same.
-  In that case, **no cost adjustment transaction will be created in this window**.
+  In that case, no cost adjustment transaction will be created in this window.

-As a consequence of the above **"Cost Adjustment" window manage cost adjustments created for products and therefore products transactions valued at "Average" cost algorithm.**
+As a consequence of the above "Cost Adjustment" window manage cost adjustments created for products and therefore products transactions valued at "Average" cost algorithm.

 There are different types of "cost adjustments sources" which lead to the correct "average" cost of a product.